ippontech/blog-usa/posts/using-ansible-and-ecs-fargate-for-an-easy-client-handoff.md

 Since we were using Spring Boot, we had a lot of configuration methods to choose from.
 Due to the small scale of the application, we opted for 12-factor style config by setting environment variables for the JDBC path and credentials.
 It did not require any code changes to use.
 AWS Systems Manager Parameter Store was a simple solution that could easily be extended for more configurations.
 To inject the configuration, a function was added to the Docker entrypoint shell script to extract the values from the parameter store and inject into the environment.

 ## Config-driven Ansible role to provision full AWS VPC environment and deploy ECS services
 Although Terraform would likely be fewer lines of code and CloudFormation would be the most AWS native, we chose to use Ansible for our VPC build.
 Since the deployment code would be used by other people, we felt that Ansible code would be the easiest to read and modify.
-The role was a great time server.
+The role was a great time saver.
 We were able to build concurrent test environments by changing only a few configuration values.

 The role will be covered in more depth in another blog post, but here are the functionality highlights: